atelierbram/Base2Tone-vim/README.md

 > “DuoTone themes use only 2 hues (7 shades in total).
 It tones down less important parts (like punctuation and brackets) and highlights only the important ones.
 This leads to a more calm color scheme, but still lets you find the stuff you're looking for.”

 **NOTE**: These color schemes are optimized and have been tested in the _GUI_ version of Vim, and _not_ the terminal version.
-For a more seamless experience: these same color schemes will also be ported to iTerm2.
+For a more seamless experience: these same color schemes are also ported to iTerm2, see: <https://github.com/atelierbram/Base2Tone-iterm2>.

 All colorschemes will come in a separate dark and light version.